stephabauva/full_stack_python_javascript/README.md

 -> HomePage contains a Router which can switch among the home, join or create page, -> to access thoses pages, they must be added to frontend/urls.py

-Write a view to create a new room - backend add a CreateRoomView class in api/views.py with a post method (empty (pass)) import APIView, response and status in views.py add a CreateRoonSerializer in api/serializer.py with the needed fields for the post request
+Write a view to create a new room - backend: add a CreateRoomView class in api/views.py with a post method (empty (pass)) import APIView, response and status in views.py add a CreateRoonSerializer in api/serializer.py with the needed fields for the post request